Al-hasakah Syria Travel Guide

 A light side dish, frequently seasoned with olive oil and lemon.

-Eat at places busy with locals; this often indicates quality and better hygiene.
+Eat at places busy with locals; this usually indicates how fresh it is and better hygiene.

 Prioritize bottled or purified water, even when dining out, to prevent illness.